deflox/ckad-exam-notes/udemy-course-notes.md

 * We do not need a separate rule for responses because once a request is allowed the response is automatically allowed too
 * Once we assign a NetworkPolicy to a POD, this POD will not be able to communicate at all with anyone nor can the pod receive any requests
 * It is also possible to allow connections comming directly from IP addresses
+* Network Policys relie on the network solutions that kubernetes uses and some do not support Network Policies

 ```
 payroll-service.default.svc.cluster.local